Simple Mindfulness Exercises for Teens and Adults with ADHD

 - Repeat this cycle for one to two minutes.

 This practice helps develop interoceptive awareness and promotes a physiological state conducive to attentional focus and emotional regulation.
-It can be especially effective prior to academic tasks or emotionally challenging conversations.

 3. One-Minute Mindfulness